pynat/mkr_coin/README.md

 # Overview

+# UNDER CONSTRUCTION

 ### Project Focus:
-* Analyze MKR price volatility and predict its price changes using machine learning models
+This project focuses on analyzing the price movements of MKR, the governance token of MakerDAO, using machine learning models.
+By identifying patterns and predicting the 1h close, I aim to provide valuable insights for investors and participants in the decentralized finance (DeFi) ecosystem.

 ### MKR Overview:
-* Native governance token of the MakerDAO ecosystem
-* MakerDAO supports DAI, a decentralized stablecoin pegged to the US dollar
+MakerDAO is a decentralized platform that enables users to generate DAI, a stablecoin pegged to the US dollar, by locking cryptocurrency as collateral.
+Unlike traditional financial systems, MakerDAO operates without a central authority, relying on smart contracts on the blockchain.
-* MKR holders influence decision-making within the ecosystem
+MKR is the governance token of MakerDAO, meaning that its holders can vote on key decisions, such as risk management policies and system upgrades.
+MKR’s price fluctuates based on market demand, governance changes, and overall crypto market trends.

 ### DAI Importance:
 * Stability is crucial for decentralized finance (DeFi) applications